Principal's Message

 We also offer a variety of programs to meet the needs of all students: Enrichment for all students is provided through our cycle classes, Guided Study, GOAL (Gifted Opportunities in Advanced Learning), and Special Education classes based on eligibility.
 The Third, Fourth, and Fifth Grade Choir and our Fourth and Fifth Grade Band students perform concerts during the school year.

 The Stonybrook School community is a proud one.
 We are committed to academic excellence in a caring environment where independence, critical thinking, problem-solving, and a sense of responsibility are developed.
+This year, we are also integrating the Let Grow Initiative.
+This program focuses on fostering independence, resilience, and self-reliance within our students.

 Parents are an integral part of our school community.
 We thank our Stonybrook parents for sharing the gift of your children with us and entrusting them to our care.
 Each child that walks through our doors brings with them a uniqueness and an array of talents that add to the overall success of our school.
 They represent the heart of our school and we are looking forward to guiding them, encouraging them, and providing them with an overall rich educational experience.
 The positive, strong connection between home and school is what allows our students to achieve great success!
 As we say each day, Kindness Counts at Stonybrook!